EricaEgg/Route_Dynamics/README.md

     3) the bus travels at the speed limit when between stops far enough apart to fascilitate acceleration and deceleration.

-* **Visualize Subpackage**: All routes are shown on a map with elevation color gradient...
+* **Visualize Subpackage**: All routes are shown on a map with elevation color gradient... !!!
+UPDATE !!!

 Thanks to modular design, all of the above components can be specified manually to fascilitate optimization of route design and energy demand research.

 ### Work Flow

+!!!
+UPDATE !!!

 The storage capacity of any battery module decays with the battery's power output, which can be predicted from the simple force balence on a bus moving along it's route.